Top

 Oaxaca in a few words

-You have to pronounce the name of the city this way, WA-RA-KA.
-It is the capital of the state that has the same name.
+You should pronounce the name of the city as WA-HA-KA.
+Oaxaca is the capital of the state that shares its name.

-It is located 460 km from México City and, more or less, 300 km from the Pacific coast, which means that it is a city that many visit before heading to the beach.
+Located 460 km from Mexico City and roughly 300 km from the Pacific coast, Oaxaca is a popular stop for travelers before heading to the beach.

-Two of the most important presidents of the country are native from here: Benito Juárez, in his honor, the city was named Oaxaca de Juarez, and Porfirio Dias.
+Two of Mexico’s most important presidents were born here: Benito Juárez, after whom the city was officially named Oaxaca de Juárez, and Porfirio Diaz.

 What to do in Oaxaca?